catalinac3/Book-search/README.md

 ## Book search app

-In this App you can see a list of books, search on it by title, author or publication year, and add new books to the list.
+In this App you can see a list of books, search by title, author, or publication year.
+You can also add new books to the list.

 Sources: